ryanodell/Mystic2D/README.md

 C_Cpp.clang_format_fallbackStyle = {BasedOnStyle: Google, IndentWidth: 4, ColumnLimit: 0}

+#Findings: Index buffer is not being set/applied inside the renderer

 #Notes for self on what's nex:
     - Implement the Renderer
     - Populate the vertex buffer and index buffer with draw calls